Call Us

 • General fatigue or feelings of lethargy

-• Lack of concern for your personal hygiene of physical appearance
+• Lack of concern for your personal hygiene or physical appearance

 These effects are all potential signs of an alcohol problem.
-If you’re experiencing some of these effects over a long period of time, it could be that you have an alcohol abuse disorder and should consider professional support.
+If you’re experiencing some of these effects over a long period of time, it could be that you're struggling with alcohol abuse disorder and should consider professional support.

 How alcohol affects your body